 Time to think about your logotype format.
 There are basically three kinds to choose from:

 Before selecting a format or a combination thereof, it makes sense to play around with very different ideas.
 The team can fill some notebook pages with rough sketches or utilize one of the online logo makers.
-The latter create a logo design by automatically matching graphics with text.
+The latter create a logo design for startups by automatically matching graphics with text.
 A nice, free and easy-to-use tool for testing ideas, but be careful using the results; such automatically generated marks, like clip art, can be copied by others too easily.

 Whether you are struggling to make a logo for your business yourself, or working with a professional logo designer, here are five basic principles to consider: